skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 ![PostInstall]
 ~~~
-* Create a folder named 'Mod Organizer 2' in Modding\Skyrim\.
+* Create a folder named 'Mod Organizer 2' in Modding\Skyrim\. (or a folder where you will store your tools).
 * Extract the contents of the archive into this folder.
 * Run Mod Organizer 2, when 'Choose an Instance' appears, select 'Portable'.
 * In the next pop-up, select 'Skyrim Special Edition'.